Economy Explorer

 Industry Trajectories

-Each sector indexed to base year = 100.
+Each row indexed to base year = 100.
 Above 100 = growth, below = contraction.
 Bold black = total GDP.
+At + Subsectors / Full detail, context parents (Manufacturing, FIRE, etc.) render as thin dashed lines.

 GDP vs Employment Over Time